juedwards/MakeCode_python_lessons/e12_Minecraft_Data_Adventures.md

 * Make a **multiplayer meeting point**
 * Design a **race checkpoint timer**

-Remember: every adventure leaves footprints – now you can see yours! 🗺️🎉
+Remember: every adventure leaves footprints – now you can see yours.